 The topics below group and provide links to publications authored by Mayo Clinic experts in various areas related to regenerative medicine and surgery.

-The links below execute queries that dynamically return citations on PubMed (a service of the National Institutes of Health U.S. National Library of Science).
-PubMed pulls in references from MEDLINE, life science journals and online books.
+Citations are from PubMed, a service of the National Institutes of Health U.S. National Library of Science.
+PubMed pulls references and abstracts from MEDLINE, life science journals and online books.
 Some citations include links to full-text content from PubMed Central and publisher websites.

 - Beta Cell Regeneration